mTurner-beepboop/cs30-code-submission/README.md

 DEBUG = True
 ALLOWED_HOSTS = ['.herokuapp.com', '127.0.0.1']

-They should however be kept as initially show for deployment, substituting '.herokuapp.com' with the host-name of the location the Webapp is being deployed.
+They should however be kept as initially shown for deployment, substituting '.herokuapp.com' with the host-name of the location the Webapp is being deployed.

-The section of code below, located in settign.py, may need to be commented out for local development depending on browser.
+The section of code below, located in settings.py, may need to be commented out for local development depending on browser.

 SECURE_SSL_REDIRECT = True
 SESSION_COOKIE_SECURE = True